Efficient Bias Correction for Cross-section and Panel Data: Bias correction for panel data

 \subsection{Higher-order comparison of jackknife estimators}

 In this section we derive the higher-order properties of both the leave-one-out jackknife and split-sample jackknife estimators for the panel data model.

-It can be shown\footnote{In Supplementary Appendix IV, we provide an even higher-order expansion than is available in Hahn and Newey (2004).} that the MLE $\widehat{\theta}$ has an expansion of the form
+It has be shown previously (e.g. Hahn and Kuersteiner (2002), Hahn and Newey (2004)) that the MLE $\widehat{\theta}$ has an expansion of the form

-where the expansion terms are each $O_p(1)$.
-This expansion is similar in style to the asymptotic expansion for the cross-sectional model developed earlier, except that the asymptotic order of the leading terms in the expansion are in terms of $T^{-1/2}$ due to the presence of the individual fixed effects.
+where the expansion terms $A_1,A_2,A_3$ are each $O_p(1)$.\footnote{In Supplementary Appendix IV, we provide an even higher-order expansion than is available in Hahn and Newey (2004).} This expansion is similar in style to the asymptotic expansion for the cross-sectional model developed earlier, except that the asymptotic order of the leading terms in the expansion are in terms of $T^{-1/2}$ due to the presence of the individual fixed effects.
+Here the asymptotic bias is given by $\sqrt{\frac{n}{T}}\mathbf{B} = \sqrt{\frac{n}{T}} E[A_2]$.

 The `leave-one-out' jackknife estimator is